martbhell/martbhell.github.io/posts/2011/02/ubuntu-10-10-minimal-virtual-kernel-vmware-workstation.md

 What I want installed every time after an uninstall.
 After install it is a very very small installation.
 Not even 'man' is installed.

-**sudo apt-get install openssh-server ntp nano**
+`sudo apt-get install openssh-server ntp nano`

+- edit /etc/network/interfaces
-**edit /etc/network/interfaces - configure static ip edit /etc/ntp.conf - add time servers edit ~/.bashrc - change colors in the prompt and add color**
+- configure static ip
+- edit /etc/ntp.conf
+- add time servers
+- edit ~/.bashrc
+- change colors in the prompt and add color

 Kernel difference you can see when running uname: 2.6.35-22-virtual in comparison to 2.6.35-22-generic